jasonacox/TinyLLM/README.md

 ## Run Local LLM

 To run a local LLM, you will need a server to run inference on the model.
-This project recommends two options: vLLM (see below) and llama-cpp-python.
+This project recommends two options: [vLLM](https://github.com/vllm-project/vllm) and [llama-cpp-python](https://github.com/abetlen/llama-cpp-python).
 Both provide a built-in OpenAI API compatible server.

 ### vLLM Server (Option 1)